luishrmc/PDS-codes/README.md

 # PDS-codes
-All Virtual Programming Labs of the UFMG Software Programming and Developing course
+All Virtual Programming Labs of the UFMG Software Programing and Development course